Geert Wilders: Party for Freedom

-A year later, he was elected to the House of Representatives of the Netherlands, but his first four years in parliament drew little attention.
-However, his appointment in 2002 as a public spokesman for the VVD led Wilders to become more well known for his outspoken criticism of Islamic extremism.
-Tensions immediately developed within the party, as Wilders found himself to be to the right of most members, and challenged the party line in his public statements.
-In September 2004, Wilders left the VVD, to form his own political party, Groep Wilders, later renamed the Party for Freedom.
-The crunch issue with the VVD party line was about his refusal to endorse the party's position that European Union accession negotiations must be started with Turkey.

 The Party for Freedom's political platform often overlaps those of the assassinated Rotterdam politician Pim Fortuyn and his Pim Fortuyn List.
 After his death, Fortuyn's impact remained, as more and more politicians sought to gain political mileage by directly confronting topics such as a ban on immigration that were, from a politically correct point of view, considered unmentionable in the Netherlands until Fortuyn came on the scene and upended the Dutch tradition of consensus politics with an anti-immigration stance.
 Wilders would position himself to inherit Fortuyn's constituency.
 The Party for Freedom called for a €16 billion tax reduction, a far stricter policy toward recreational drug use, investing more in roads and other infrastructure, building nuclear power plants and including animal rights in the Dutch constitution.
-In the 2006 Dutch parliamentary election, their first parliamentary election, the Party for Freedom won 9 out of the 150 seats.
+In the 2006 Dutch parliamentary election, their first parliamentary election, the PVV won 9 out of the 150 seats.

 Polling conducted throughout March 2009 by Maurice de Hond indicated the Party for Freedom was the most popular parliamentary party.
 The polls predicted that the party would take 21% of the national vote, winning 32 out of 150 seats in the Dutch parliament.
 If the polling results were replicated in an election, Wilders would be a major power broker.
 Under such circumstances, there would also be some likelihood of him becoming Prime Minister of the Netherlands.
-This has been partially attributed to timely prosecution attempts against him for hate speech and the travel ban imposed on him by the United Kingdom, as well as dissatisfaction with the Dutch government's response to the 2008 financial crisis.
+This has been partially attributed to timely prosecution attempts against him for hate speech and the travel ban imposed on him by the United Kingdom, as well as dissatisfaction with the fourt Balkenende cabinet's response to the 2008 financial crisis.